aa6my/Craftsman/docs/index.md

 ## Demo

-This is a small demonstration of what it can do.
-You can install it, generate a migration scheme then update database (2 minutes).
+You can install Craftsman, generate a migration scheme then update the database with no aditional installations.
+(3 minutes).

-<iframe width="675" height="400" src="https://www.youtube.com/embed/UU_fixg0J4Y" frameborder="0" allowfullscreen></iframe>
+<iframe width="680" height="400" src="https://www.youtube.com/embed/JA51oVUoWRc?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 ---